Rome Metro - Line C

 29 sites with archaeological mode were investigated along the Pantano - San Giovanni route.
 In the central area, along the via Sannio - Piazza Venezia - piazzale Clodio/Mazzini route, a further 22 construction sites with archaeological excavation mode were open for preventive investigation purposes.

-With Rome's Supervisory Body, a document was drawn-up with a specific procedure to allow works to proceed at full speed while also safeguarding the soil-hidden archaeological findings.
+In agreement with the Special Superintendency of Rome, a dedicated document and procedure were developed to align construction progress with the protection of buried archaeological assets .
 This document is called “Prontuario delle indagini archeologiche di seconda fase” and it is the first document of this kind to be drawn-up in Italy.

 Archaeological top-down